 Doces Finos (which translates to fine candies) are a typical sweet of the Algarve and are very cute and fluffy, not to mention delicious.
 It is a sweet made with almond paste and sugar, known as marzipan, and can be filled with egg threads.
 They are molded into different animal or fruit shapes and can be decorated with chocolate or dyes.

-It is very easy to find these sweets, which are very original and preserve for a long time, making them ideal for gifts.
+It is very easy to find these sweets, which are very original and preserved for a long time, making them ideal for gifts.
 In our opinion, they are not the tastiest sweets in Portugal, especially if you are not fond of marzipan.

 Dom Rodrigo is a conventual sweet, meaning it was created in a convent.
 It is traditional in the Algarve and Lagos, in particular.
 It is made with egg threads, almond kernels, sugar in the syrup, and egg jam.
-Yes, it is a bomb of sweetness and sweet eggs, as it is characteristic of convent sweets, but it is so good.
+Yes, it is a bomb of sweetness and sweet eggs, as is characteristic of convent sweets, but it is so good.

 The candy came from the Nossa Senhora da Carmo Convent and was created to honor the captain-general of the Algarve, D. Rodrigo de Menezes, hence the candy’s name.